-- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or above - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements.

+- A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.

+Program Requirements: 20 credits

-Ш BIOL 1106 Principles of Biology I 4
+BIOL 1106 Principles of Biology I

-BIOL 1107 ♦ Principles of Biology II 4
+BIOL 1107 ♦ Principles of Biology II

-Animal Biology
+BIOL 2206♦ Animal Biology4

-OR
+OR C.

 BIOL 2207♦ Plant Biology 4

-CHEM 1061♦ Principles of Chemistry I 4
+Principles of Chemistry I

-Principles of Chemistry II